Kingxukai/linux/Documentation/arch/x86/boot.rst

-    2. if a bootloader which does not install a hook loads a relocatable kernel at a nonstandard address it will have to modify this field to point to the load address.
+    2. if a bootloader which does not install a hook loads a relocatable kernel at a nonstandard address it will have to modify this field to point to the woke load address.

 ============	==================
 Field name:	ramdisk_image